 When advocating for a tree, first determine whether the tree is on public or private land.

 A tree is scheduled to be cut down on public land.
 What can I do?

 - Determine why the tree is scheduled to be removed.
 Each city in our area has an office or staff member responsible for urban forestry.
-The links below can help you find information about your city.
+This list of Municipal Resources can help you find information about your city.

 - Once you know why the tree is scheduled for removal, learn what processes, such as public hearings or comment periods, may be available to you.
 The purpose for the tree removal will help you find language in the tree code that speaks to your situation.
 You can find links to many city tree codes below.

 - Friends of Trees adheres to a strong “Right Tree, Right Place” policy for our plantings.
 However, it is important to realize that over time some trees may not have been planted in the right place.
 In some cases a tree must be removed for public safety.